-Finally, residents are strongly encouraged to attend regional training seminars held in Oakland.
-The current seminar schedule with a list of speakers and topics can be found on the Regional Mental Health Training Programs website.
+Regularly scheduled didactic seminars are held at the consortium level.
+Resident attendance should be at 90% minimum.
+The resident is also expected to attend regional training seminars held in Oakland.
+Current seminar schedules and a list of speakers and topics can be found on the Regional Mental Health Training Programs website.

-Attendance at all seminars should be at 90% minimum.
 After the completion of each seminar/didactic training, residents evaluate the seminar on such criteria as whether the course was appropriately challenging and relevant and whether the presenter was sufficiently prepared and attentive to questions.
-The evaluation form (Appendix H) is patterned after the Mandatory Continuing Education Provider evaluation.
+This evaluation form (Appendix H) is patterned after the Mandatory Continuing Education Provider evaluation.
 Residents' feedback guides the program in developing future trainings.